Yukari Miyake

-Yukari Miyake (三宅 由佳莉, Miyake Yukari; born December 14, 1986) is a Japanese petty officer of the Japan Maritime Self-Defense Force (JMSDF) and vocalist of the Tokyo SDF Band.
-The first and only official vocalist for the Music Corp to join the JMSDF, Miyake has released a number of CDs she sang with the SDF Band.
+Yukari Miyake (三宅 由佳莉, Miyake Yukari; born December 14, 1986) is a Japanese singer and naval officer who is the vocalist of the Tokyo SDF Band.
+The first and only official vocalist for the Music Corp to join the Japan Maritime Self-Defense Force (JMSDF), Miyake has released a number of CDs she sang with the SDF Band.
+She holds the rank of petty officer 2nd class in the Japanese Navy.

 Early life

 Yukari Miyake was born in Kurashiki, Okayama Prefecture in Japan on December 14, 1986.
 During her childhood, she used to sing with her grandmother and sang in a juvenile singing troop.
 A musical performed by Takarazuka Revue, an all-female troupe, attracted her interest in musicals.
 As Miyake could not visit the theatre very often, she watched videos lent from her piano teacher.
 She recalls that the musicals by Shiki Theatre Company and Toho were her favorites.